Stocco/goezswagger/README.md

 //@version your-api-version
 //@description your-api-description

-Your structs should match the golang pattern like in the example bellow:
+Your structs should match the golang pattern and have the `//@model` annotation like in the example bellow:

     //@model MyDummyModel
     type MyDummyModel struct {